dear evan hansen summary and spoilers

 Dear Evan Hansen Summary

 Dear Evan Hansen is a Broadway musical.
-This being 2020 I have no idea when I’ll be able to see a musical again so I decided to read this novelization while I wait.
+It’s now also a novel and a movie.
 I’ve never read a novelization of a musical before, it was okay.

 I love musicals.
 I love the music in this musical.
 The book doesn’t have any music, and that’s lame but expected.
-The book does however fill in all the details of what happens in between the songs.
+The book does however fill in all the details of what happens in between the songs and since I’ve still never actually gotten to see the stage play this summary will have to do.

 Evan Hansen is a painfully shy teenage boy plagued with crippling anxiety.
 His therapist recommends that he writes letters to himself.
 “Dear Evan Hansen, today’s gonna be a good day and here’s why…”